zilexa/Homeserver/maintenance-tasks/README.md

 - nightly.sh
 - monthly.sh
 - /logs
-- the other folders contain necessary tools and their configs, see the [previous step](https://github.com/zilexa/Homeserver/tree/master/backup-strategy) in this guide.
+- the other folders contain necessary tools and their configs.

 ### NIGHTLY MAINTENANCE: Overview of tasks/tools
 - [_Media-cleaner_](https://github.com/clara-j/media_cleaner): delete watched shows episodes/seasons and movies X days after they have been _watched_(!).